Initialization

 export const APP_ID = 'net.maidsafe.examples.markdown-editor';

-SAFE Launcher displays a prompt with basic information about the app along with the requested permission (LOW_LEVEL_API).
+SAFE Launcher displays a prompt with basic information about the app along with the requested permission (`LOW_LEVEL_API`).
 You can authorize this request by clicking on "ALLOW".

 After you authorize the request, the app receives an authorization token and stores it in a global variable.